timbuckley/redux-saga-test-engine/README.md

   // when the corresponding effect is found in the saga.
 If inside a try-catch,
   // the argument provided to throwError will be passed to the catch function. throwError,

+  // Helper method.
+  // When used as value in the mapping can return different values on each call,
+  // defined by passed generator function. stub,
 } = require('redux-saga-test-engine')
 ```